ishxn-s11/Astro-ML/Handling-FITS-File/ReadMe.md

 A FITS File Stands For Flexible Image Transport System.
 It Is A Special File Format Mainly Used In Astronomy To Store Images, Data Tables, And Scientific Measurements From Telescopes And Space Missions.

-Key Points About FITS Files
+Key Points About FITS Files:

 Developed By: NASA And The Astronomical Community.